Gold Nanoparticle Frequently Asked Questions

 Can I get a free sample?
 I only want 1 mL of your nanoparticles to evaluate.

 Our products demand a very high level of quality in the preparation and packaging prior to shipment.
 This is very time consuming and expensive.
 To help our customers in the evaluation of our product, we provide extensive data on our website.
 Further, we provide introductory kits for both our spherical gold and our gold nanorods.
 These come with four different sizes of 25 mL each, perfect for evaluation.
+Additionally, we offer 1mL volumes on all of our spheres and rods.

 But I don't know if my application will work?
 I want to try your gold nanoparticles to see.